joaoag/mazes_with_nannou/README.md

 ## To Do
+* Investigate whether filename can be made of variables used to create the maze in question e.g. recording corridor size etc.
 * Restructure project to make it more idiomatic, misc. code tidying e.g. removing unused code
 * Allow `cli_display()` to be triggered from the command line, update docs accordingly
 * Address bugs that happen when width is set to more than one greater value than height